 The financial industry needs qualified professionals who understand complicated financial management concepts and know how to design and create the software tools that get the job done.
 You'll graduate from CFM with this particular skill set to be successful in the workplace.

 You will be required to satisfy five to six work terms over the course of your studies.
-The co-op sequence below outlines when you will be studying
+The co-op sequence below outlines when you will be studying and working.

 |Year 1||Year 2||Year 3||Year 4||Year 5|

 The CFM program will provide you with the right skill set and knowledge to help you succeed in any industry, whether it’s financial or non-financial.

 |Examples of co-op positions the CFM students tend to apply for:|

 |IT Quality Assurance Assistant|

 |Investment Banking Analyst|